 NOTE: Your continued enrollment in this class after the end of the second week of the semester indicates that you have read, understood, and agreed to be bound by the terms of this syllabus.
-Please be awar e that if you miss four consecutive scheduled lessons at any point in the semester through the end of the tenth week, I will automatically drop you from the class.
-In order to be readmitted to the class after you have been dropped, you will have to justify your readmittance to me, and present a credible plan for passing the course with a "C"

-or higher.
-If you plan to remove yourself from the class roster, remember that Friday of the tenth week (October 29) is the deadline for dropping classes.
+Please be aware that if you miss four consecutive class meetings at any point in the semester through the end of the tenth week without clearing these absences with me, I will automatically drop you from the class.
+In order to be readmitted to the class after you have been dropped, you will have to justify your readmittance to me, and present a credible plan for passing the course with a "C" or higher.
+Also, be aware you will not be allowed to participate in any given recital for which you have missed four consecutive meetings.
+If you plan to remove yourself from the class roster, remember that Friday of the tenth week (October 28) is the deadline for dropping classes.
 Please be aware that in accordance with college policy, incompletes will be given only in highly unusual circumstances, most often for unforeseeable medical emergencies.
 An extensive workload, academic or otherwise, will not be considered sufficient cause to grant an incomplete.